FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

     COPY requirements/app.in /app/requirements/flexmeasures_testplugin.txt
     RUN pip3 install --no-cache-dir -r requirements/flexmeasures_testplugin.txt

 .. note:: No need to install flexmeasures here, as the Docker image we are based on already installed FlexMeasures from code.
-If you pip3-install your plugin here (assuming it's on Pypi), check if it recongizes that FlexMeasures installation as it should.
+If you pip3-install your plugin here (assuming it's on Pypi), check if it recognizes that FlexMeasures installation as it should.

-.. warning:: Using the :ref:`plugin-config` setting like this depends on FlexMeasures version v0.14.